jenkinsci/codescene-plugin/README.md

 ## Changelog

+* 1.5.3
+ * Use the updated delta-analysis api, with graceful handling of edge cases on reverted/deleted files in pull requests
 * 1.5.2
  * Fetch environment variable from last execution step for usage inside pipeline with Multibranch-Pipeline
 * 1.5.1